niscy-eudiw/eudi-srv-web-walletdriven-signer-qtsp-java/README.md

 ## Endpoints

-The endpoints presented below are based on the CSC document.
+The endpoints presented below are based on the CSC API v2.0 specifications.

 * /oauth2/authorize
 * /oauth2/token